What is ISO 28000:2007 Supply Chain Security Management System?

 - IFS Certification Services

-ISO 28000 is applicable to all sizes of organizations, from small to multinational, in manufacturing, service, storage, or transportation at any stage of the production or supply chain.
+ISO 28000 applies to all sizes of organizations, from small to multinational, in manufacturing, service, storage, or transportation at any stage of the production or supply chain.

 Would you mind sending an Enquiry so we can assist you in getting certified?